skip-mev/skip-py/README.md

     desired_height (int): The desired height for the bundle to be included in.
-        Height of 0 can be used to include the bundle in the next block. sync (bool): A flag to indicate if the broadcast should be synchronous or not.
+        Height of 0 can be used to include the bundle in the next block. sync (bool): A flag to indicate if the broadcast should be synchronous or not. timeout (float | None): Number of seconds to wait before throwing a read timeout error for httpx.
+Default is 10 seconds.

 Returns:
     httpx.Response: The response from the Skip Relay.